 Second Floor

-Paneled walls with 3 fireplaces on first floor and 1 fireplace on second floor.
-Rare original paneled board walls are complete for the two parlors – stripped and ready for finish.
+Paneled walls with 3 fireplaces in parlors on first floor and 1 fireplace on second floor.

 Cabinets build into walls.

 Corner Cupboard with period detail and graceful shelving.
+Carefully stripped.

 Many pages of meticulous documentation.
-Note the engineers tag on the drawings.

 ResErections, Inc. specializes in documenting, marketing and disassembling architecturally unique 19th century stone buildings that can be reconstructed on sites where the investment results in the creation of new real estate wealth.
 Buyers save an endangered magnificent structure from demolition - and create new architectural art.